mjepson/speylog/README.md

 - 📱 **Installable** — works as a PWA on iOS, Android, and desktop
 - 🔌 **Offline-ready** — log catches even without an internet connection
 - ⚡ **Lightweight** — no frameworks, just fast vanilla web tech

-## Getting Started

-Just visit [fangstlogg.jepson.no](https://fangstlogg.jepson.no) in your browser.
-No account or installation required.

 ### Install as an app